CalderJohnson/uwindsorbgcsite/README.md

 - [ ] Adding form/survey system
 - [ ] Add in account system
 - [ ] Create a calendar on the website with upcoming events
+- [ ] Discord integration, events posted on discord gets posted on the site and vice versa